aisingapore/PeekingDuck/docs/source/tutorials/05_import_as_module.rst

     * Data loaders such as `tf.keras.utils.image_dataset_from_directory
       <https://www.tensorflow.org/api_docs/python/tf/keras/utils/image_dataset_from_directory>`_
       (available in ``tensorflow>=2.3.0``),
-    * External models (not implemented as PeekingDuck nodes) such `easyocr
+    * External models (not implemented as PeekingDuck nodes) such as `easyocr
       <https://pypi.org/project/easyocr/>`_, and
     * Visualization packages such as `matplotlib <https://pypi.org/project/matplotlib/>`_.

-The notebook corresponding in this tutorial can be found in the `notebooks <https://github.com/aimakerspace/PeekingDuck/tree/dev/notebooks>`_ folder of the
+The notebook corresponding to this tutorial can be found in the `notebooks <https://github.com/aimakerspace/PeekingDuck/tree/dev/notebooks>`_ folder of the
 PeekingDuck repository and is also available at a `Colab notebook <https://colab.research.google.com/drive/1NwQKrnY_3ia2mBEaUinkvUqbrjjT3ssq#scrollTo=l2MCyh5Hgp5O>`_.